kubernetes/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 example to access its own backplane, then it can define custom parameters for those secrets and retrieve them directly from the apiserver.
 This works because drivers are expected to be written for Kubernetes.

+ResourceDriver is also described below to show what it might look like.
+Because we currently don't have any optional driver features, we don't need the type and won't implement it until we have a specific use case that depends on it.

 ```
 type ResourceClass struct {